Skip to main content

 Stow Davis for sale on 1stDibs

-The company turned its attention to manufacturing office furniture, producing its first boardroom table in 1889.
+The company later turned its attention to manufacturing office furniture, producing its first boardroom table in 1889.
 By the 1890s, Stow & Davis had established itself as a major supplier of furniture for libraries and offices.
-By 1916, it was supplying banks with furniture like its sturdy wood Colonial Revival style boardroom tables, leather-upholstered executive and swivel chairs and traditional desks in oak and mahogany.
+By 1916, it was supplying banks with furniture such as its sturdy wood Colonial Revival-style conference tables, leather-upholstered executive and swivel chairs and traditional desks in oak and mahogany.

 The Great Depression forced the reorganization of Stow & Davis, and, during World War II, the company was commissioned to manufacture wooden desks, chairs and bunk beds for United States Navy vessels.

-On 1stDibs, discover a range of vintage Stow & Davis seating, case pieces and storage cabinets, tables and more.
+Find vintage Stow & Davis seating, case pieces and storage cabinets, tables and more on 1stDibs.

 Organically shaped, clean-lined and elegantly simple are three terms that well describe vintage mid-century modern furniture.
 The style, which emerged primarily in the years following World War II, is characterized by pieces that were conceived and made in an energetic, optimistic spirit by creators who believed that good design was an essential part of good living.